pgengel/web_dev/Budgety/readme.txt

 	add a devide  by the number of ppl. has to do the calculation and pertange a person can accept the alication or reject with a note. store profiles in a database.
-	retrieve data from the database.
+	store and retrieve data from the database.
-	Replace the document.queryselector with jquery
+	Replace the document.queryselector with jquery - done

 Make it a node app